-One of the worst cases dated back to 2004 when Indonesian maid Nirmala Bonat was abused and tortured by her employers.
+One of the worst cases date back to 2004 when Indonesian maid Nirmala Bonat was abused and tortured by her employers.
 During the eight months of working for the family, Nirmala suffered pain, humiliation, and physical and mental anguish.

 Nirmala’s story has opened the door to many other homes where maids are nothing more than just slaves.

 The sad truth is, they are not given food, forced to work long hours, beaten up over small mistakes, and some are even sexually abused.
-Their families’ safety are also threatened if they ever try to leave or reach out for help.
+Their families’ safety is also threatened if they ever try to leave or reach out for help.

 Negative public perception and acceptance